 - It’s not all or nothing; it’s mix and match.
 With Hosted PBX solutions, Softphone integration into your business can be a mixture of Softphone, Hardphones, and even analog Slimline Walmart phones.
 Nobody wants to have to hang a computer in a breakroom, or outside in a garage or shop, just so someone can answer or make a call.
 Softphones are just a tool and Hosted PBX solutions can deliver that service across a variety of platforms to meet the need to that particular area and user.
 Maybe that’s a hard phone or a softphone.
 The decision is yours, so mix and match to meet your needs.

 While the Pros for Softphones are impressive, and the installation and operation are as easy as any software install, there are two main Cons to consider.
 The first is quality which is going to be dependent on your network and network connections.
 If the WIFI in the office is weak and spotty, then so can your voice calls.
 If your bandwidth is maxed out, then your voice will be choppy.
 There has to be a solid network for Softphones to work.
 The second Con applies not to just your Softphone, but to any data connection you use, and that’s security, primarily when used in open unsecured areas.
 Whether sending an email or making a voice call across an open unsecured network, you have risks of that information being seen.
 Whether that risk is high or low or how secretive the information may be, it is something to consider when using restaurants, airports, hotel, or other open bandwidth locations.
 The key solution to both these cons is the experience of your network people.
 If you feel this is an area that your business could use more expertise, then using an outside firm to help manage your network can be a great option.
-Our Pinnacle IT Managed Services can leverage their knowledge base to help address any network issues.
+We can help find those resources to leverage their knowledge base to help address any network issues.

 Also while Softphone clients can be customized to a particular user’s needs, there can also be certain softphone clients that are designed to work for certain positions.
 At Pinnacle Telecom we offer not only Softphones for the everyday users, but we have Softphones specifically designed for the high volume receptionist to allow even better utilization for the person that “Answers & Transfers” all day long.